LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/IT_System_Attack_Case_Study/Kypo_Locust 3302_Challenge_Blackcat_CTF/Kypo_Locust 3302_Challenge_Blackcat_CTF.md

 #### Step 2: Identify Flag From Suspicious Activity

-Based on the question description, eve transferred the files to some secret server his/her home folder, so we need to find the files transfer cmd from the history, as shown below, she use the scp to the server 10.1.17.4
+Based on the question description, the hacker Eve transferred the files to some secret server his/her home folder, so we need to find the files transfer cmd from the history, as shown below, she use the scp to the server 10.1.17.4

 ![](img/s_19.png)